-Johnny wants to turn himself in as it sounds like they can claim self-defense but Dallas tries to discourage him warning him of what can happen in prison.
-On returning to the church they find it burning and a group of young kids milling about with two adults and a school bus.
+Johnny wants to turn himself in as it sounds like they can claim self-defense, but Dallas tries to discourage him, warning him of what can happen if Johnny gets jail time.
+On returning to the church, they find it burning and a group of young kids milling about with two adults and a school bus.
 The woman exclaims some kids are trapped inside.
 Johnny and Ponyboy enter to rescue the kids, Dallas reluctantly following.
 They find the kids in a back room and carry them to safety, Dallas helping out.
 Suddenly the roof collapses and Johnny is badly burnt and his back is broken.
 Dallas pulls both of them to safety.
 EMS finally arrives and takes them back to their hometown and the hospital.
-The boys are all hailed as heroes, Ponyboy is happily reunited with Darrel and Sodapop.
+The boys are all hailed as heroes, and Ponyboy is reunited with Darrel and Sodapop.

-At home at his desk, Ponyboy sits down and begins to write his story, starting with the moment he left the movie theater: "When I stepped out into the bright sunlight from the darkness of the movie house, I only had two things on my mind...Paul Newman and a ride home", the first line from the novel.
+At home at his desk, Ponyboy sits down and begins to write his story, starting with the moment he left the movie theater: "When I stepped out into the bright sunlight from the darkness of the movie house, I only had two things on my mind: Paul Newman, and a ride home", the first line from the novel.